CRISIS COMMUNICATIONS, MEDIA SKILLS & PUBLIC SPEAKING

 - Managing a crisis – half-day crisis scenario, including statements and interview

 The philosophy behind our training is to be positive.
 We believe in building up our participants, overcoming concerns and bringing confidence to their public performance.
 All our training is structured to be varied, interactive and entertaining.
 We believe that if our trainees are happy they will learn well.

 This is an intensive 3-day course.
 The background of our trainers as TV professionals means that we stage fast-paced and dynamic theory sessions, including smart graphics and relevant news clips.
 We mix those sessions with regular on-camera segments, recording and replaying video.
 This is the best form of education – seeing yourself as others see you, and learning from the strengths and weaknesses of your colleagues.

 All course materials are prepared for individuals, focused on their location, business sector and the occupations and responsibilities of trainees.
-We spend considerable time preparing bespoke presentations and interview scenarios targeted directly at our trainees.
+We spend considerable time preparing bespoke presentations and interview scenarios targeted directly at our trainees, visit us.

 Our outlook is international.
 Our trainers have worked as journalists and trainers across the world and understand political and economic issues, political and economic, which affect our clients.
-We research meticulously to prepare course materials and interview scenarios.
+We research meticulously to prepare course materials and interview scenarios the best home cleaning services Palm Beach County.
 Our trainers have decades of on-screen experience at the highest professional level and are experienced trainers with a dynamic approach to teaching.
 They have covered crises around the world, both as correspondents and from headquarters, and have a deep understanding of how a crisis develops and how to deal with it.